Kitware/HPCCloud/docs/content/docs/workflows__pages.md

     }
   ```

-- `simputModelDecorator`, a function which takes model and props
+- `simputModelDecorator`, a function which takes model and props and extends the data model if desired.

 ## Submission